 Great emphasis and importance is placed on the relationship that Glenlola Collegiate has with local Primary Schools.
 Every year, a committee plans and organises a programme of events which pupils from these schools are invited to attend.
 These vary from Fun Sports' Days and musical/drama performances to cross-curricular learning days and an Induction Evening.

-In addition to these organised events, a significant number of our Senior pupils take part in the Teaching Practice' programme, visiting local primary schools to gain vital careers experience and provide literacy and numeracy support to pupils.
-The delivery of Science, Mathematics, Literacy and Astronomy Roadshows by our staff and pupils, has also proved very successful.
+In addition to these organised events, a significant number of our Senior pupils take part in the 'Teaching Practice' programme, visiting local primary schools to gain vital career experience and provide literacy and numeracy support to pupils.